The PPT$^2$ conjecture holds for all Choi-type maps: Factor widths

 Upon light scrutiny, it becomes clear that an analogue of Theorem~\ref{theorem:PCP-2} would not work for the $\TCP_d^2$ cone, due to the added complexity of the third matrix.
 In fact, counterexamples exist in the form of matrix triples $(A,B,C)\in \MLDOI{d}$ where, even though $(A,B)$ and $(A,C)$ separately satisfy the constraints of Lemma~\ref{lemma:AB-DD}, $(A,B,C)$ is not TCP, see \cite[Example 9.2]{Singh2020diagonal}.

 Even in the real regime of symmetric positive semi-definite matrices, the cones of factor width $k\geq 3$ matrices have evaded tractability.
-The decision problem for membership in these cones maybe NP-hard, even in the $k=3$ case \cite{Boman2005factor}.
+Computing the factor width of a given real symmetric matrix may be NP-hard \cite{Boman2005factor}.
 Hence, it is reasonable to expect similar hardness in obtaining characterizations of the factor width $k$ cones $\PSD_d^k, \PCP_d^k$ and $\TCP_d^k$ for $k\geq 3$.
 Although no attempt to analyse these cones in full generality is made in this paper, we do provide simple necessary conditions for membership in these cones using the maps introduced in Eq.~\eqref{eq:M-k}.

 \begin{proposition} Let $B\in \PSD_d^k$.
 Then, $M_{k-1}(B)$ is positive semi-definite. \end{proposition}

 \begin{proof} Assume that the vectors $\{\ket{b_n}\}_{n\in I}$ form the rank one decomposition of $B\in \PSD_d^k$ as in Definition~\ref{def:psd-2}.
 Let us, for convenience, define $\operatorname{supp}_n$ as an index set of size $k$ which contains the actual (maybe smaller) support of the vector $\ket{b_n}\in \C{d}:\,\, \operatorname{supp}\ket{b_n}\subseteq \operatorname{supp}_n$ for each $n\in I$.
 Let $\ket{e}\in \mathbb{R}^d$ be the all ones vector.
 Then,